-The pension assets of the earnings-related pension system shrunk by 6.1 billion in 2018, standing at 196.2 billion euros at the end of the year.
-Due to the weak investment markets, the return on investments was 4.2 billion euros in the red.
-Pensions to the amount of 27.8 billion euros were paid out while the collected pension contributions were 22.1 billion euros.
+The pension assets of the earnings-related pension system increased by 21.8 billion in 2019, standing at 218.0 billion euros at the end of the year.
+Due to the good investment markets, the return on investments was 23.9 billion euros.
+Pensions to the amount of 29.0 billion euros were paid out while the collected pension contributions were 23.1 billion euros.

 The Finnish Centre for Pensions produces time series from the financial statements of the pension providers.
 The pension providers deliver also figures to the cost division.
 The financing of pension tables are published yearly in The Finnish Centre for Pensions statistical database.

 The cash flows tables present the financing system of the earnings-related pension scheme from 2007.
 Tables consist figures of pension assets, insurance contributions, contributions of the Employment fund, transfers, state shares, paid claims, overall operating costs and investments returns.
 More detailed cash flow table of the Employees Pensions Act and Seafarer’s Pension Act (henceforth TyEL and MEL) schemes are shown.